redux-offline/redux-offline/README.md

 If your entire store is immutable you should check out [`redux-offline-immutable-config`](https://github.com/anyjunk/redux-offline-immutable-config) which provides drop-in configurations using immutable counterparts and code examples.
 If you use Immutable in the rest of your store, but the root object, you should not need extra configurations.

+#### Change where the offline state is stored

+By default the offline state is stored in `state.offline`.
+This can be changed using `config.offlineStateLens()`.
+Refer to the [default implementation](https://github.com/redux-offline-team/redux-offline/blob/master/src/defaults/offlineStateLens.js) for how this might be done.

 #### Choose where the offline middleware is added

 By default, the offline middleware is inserted right before the offline store enhancer as part of its own middleware chain.
 If you want more control over where the middleware is inserted, consider using the alternative api, `createOffline()`.